Homemade yacon syrup is a sweet healthy alternative to refined sweeteners. Packed full of vitamins and minerals.

 Homemade Yacon Syrup

-- 4 kg yacon peeled and diced
+- 4 kg yacon diced

 - Blitz up your yacon to a pulp, then pass through a sieve or cheesecloth to extract the juice. (alternatively use a juicer).
 Add to a large saucepan.